ID-Cosmo/ExercisesToPratice/README.md

 # ExercisesToPratice
-In this repository, I will share my progress on the projects and exercises.
+In this repository, I will share my progress on the exercises.